rajnishc8/Week1-T1-RNA/README.md

     2c.) react-native link        <- do this after installing all npm packages.
 ```
 3. react-native run-android.
 4. wait few moments .
 You should see app running in device or emulator.

- Note : "remote repository URL" looks like -> https://github.com/rajnishc8/Week1-T1-RNA